PhD in Interdisciplinary Biomedical Research

 Candidates must have:

-- An excellent undergraduate degree (2:i or above) in the biological, physical or computational sciences.
+- An excellent undergraduate degree (2:i or above) in a relevant biological or biomedical science subject.

-- Advanced skills in mathematics (A-Level or international equivalent).
+- Advanced skills in mathematics (A-Level or international equivalent), and a background and/or interest in data science would be an asset.

 How to apply